airtap/airtap/README.md

 # zuul [![Build Status](https://travis-ci.org/defunctzombie/zuul.png)](https://travis-ci.org/defunctzombie/zuul)

-Zuul is the easiest way to test your javascript in browsers.
+Zuul is an easy way to test your javascript in browsers.
 Start testing your code in seconds locally and move to cloud based browsers seamlessly for better coverage.

+Zuul is different than other cross browser test runners in its simplicity and ability to easily run your test suite in many browsers without having them installed locally.
+It lets you iterate quickly during development and provide good browser coverage before release without worrying about missing a supported browser.

 Don't just claim your js supports "all browsers", prove it with tests!